 We, the citizens of Kinderhook, whose names are annexed, do certify and declare that on the 23rd of April, 1843, while excavating a large mound in this vicinity, Mr. R. Wiley took from said mound six brass plates of a bell shape, covered with ancient characters.
 Said plates were very much oxydated.
 The bands and rings on said plates mouldered into dust on a slight pressure.
 ROBERT WILEY, W. LONGNECKER, GEO.
 DECKENSON, FAYETTE GRUBB, W. FUGATE, W. P. HARRIS, J. R. SHARP, G. W. F. WARD, IRA S. CURTIS, (From the Quincy Whig.)

-SINGULAR DISCOVERY.--MATERIAL FOR ANOTHER MORMON BOOK.
+SINGULAR DISCOVERY.-MATERIAL FOR ANOTHER MORMON BOOK.

 A Mr. J. Roberts of Pike County, called upon us last Monday with a written description of a discovery which was recently made near Kinderhook, in that county.
 We have not room for his communication at length, and will give so much of a summary of it, as will enable the reader to form a pretty correct opinion of the discovery made.